 Fairfield State Forest

-Fairfield State Forest (Tioga #1) encompasses 815 acres of land in the town of Candor in northern Tioga County.
-It offers opportunities for recreational activities that are best enjoyed in remote, relatively undisturbed natural forest areas such as hiking, hunting, trapping, mountain biking, camping, and snowmobiling.
+Fairfield State Forest encompasses 815 acres of land in the town of Candor in northern Tioga County.
+It offers opportunities for recreational activities that are best enjoyed in remote, relatively undisturbed natural forest areas such as hunting, trapping, primitive camping, and snowmobiling.

 The land that is now known as Fairfield State Forest was sold to the State of New York between the years 1932 and 1940, with an additional purchase in 1962.
 Like many of New York's State Forests, the land had originally been cleared and farmed by European settlers and Revolutionary War Veterans.
 Unfortunately, the soils common in the area are relatively steep and acidic.
 As such, the ground is not fit for intensive farming.
 When combined with harsh winters and a short growing season, it is quite understandable that farmers abandoned these lands in pursuit of greener pastures in the Midwest.
 In order to reduce soil erosion, protect water quality, provide forest products and recreational opportunities, the State of New York started acquiring property during the 1930's and planted many trees on it.